Killer Kau: Early life and career

 Killer Kau was born on 5 July 1998 in Soweto, South Africa.
 He grew up singing in church before he joined the Stay PC church choir, singing baritone.
 He also went on to join the African Heavenly Soul Singers male choir.

 His music career began when he was still attending school and when he wrote his matric in 2017.
-He rose to fame when he posted a video singing his song "Tholukuthi Hey", which went viral and caught the attention of DJ Ephonik.
+He rose to fame when he posted a video singing his song "Tholukuthi Hey", which went viral and caught the attention of DJ Euphonik.

 Awards and nominations

 Death

-On 7th August 2021, Killer Kau died in a car crash on his way to a gig, alongside amapiano musician Mpura and the upcoming artists The Voice,Thando Tot and Thando Td.
-The car crash left only one female alive, the lady claimed to be one of Mpura and Killer Kau friends.
+On 09th August 2021, Killer Kau died in a car crash on his way to a gig, alongside amapiano musician Mpura and the upcoming artists The Voice, Thando Tot and Thando Td.
+The car crash left only one female alive, the lady claimed to be one of Mpura and Killer Kau's friends.